Cobb’s 5 scoreless IP in return lead Angels over White Sox - WHIZ News

 UP NEXT

-Angels: Haven’t named a starter for Friday night’s homer series opener against Oakland.
+Angels: Haven’t named a starter for Friday night’s home series opener against Oakland.

 White Sox: RHP Dylan Cease (11-7, 4.22) will take the mound Friday night when Chicago opens a three-game series at Texas.
 Cease allowed seven runs in 2 2/3 innings in the Sox’s 9-8 loss to Boston on Sept.
 11.